The features of the new format include the following:

 What should I wear and do I need special shoes?

 Wear comfortable shoes, preferably with leather soles, for ease in turning.
 Dress comfortably and casually for classes and the Second Friday Dance Social and Fourth Friday Dance.
 We will publicize dressier and/or themed events in advance.
 We have dance shoes available for sale at our studio store, which are well worth the investment.
 We have other dance accessories for sale in our studio store, Ballroom Bling!
 Ask for assistance at the front desk.

 How long will it take me to learn to dance?

 This varies based on a student’s goals, the number of lessons a student takes and how much a student practices.
-You will have fun from that start, but as with any sport or art form, you can spend hours or years getting really good at it.
+You will have fun from the start, but as with any sport or art form, you can spend hours or years getting really good at it.
 Most social dancers feel they have a good foundation in several dances within six months to a year.

 Where can I use what I am learning?